Coarsening transitions of wet liquid foams under microgravity conditions: Discussion and comparison with models

 \subsubsection{Coarsening for $\phi \leq \phi_{\text{rcp}}$}

 In this section we will first discuss how the area, thickness and permeability of contact films can be modelled as a function of liquid fraction, bubble size and physicochemical parameters, and then use this information to compare Lemlich's mean field model prediction to our data.
 If attractive bubble interactions are negligible, the fraction of bubble interfaces covered by contact films can be expressed as a function of the osmotic pressure $\tilde\Pi$ using Eq.~\ref{eq:f(phi)}.
-For monodisperse or weakly polydisperse foams where the random close packing fraction is $\phi_{\text{rcp}}\approx 36\%$ the empirical expression eq.~\ref{eq:Pi} can be used to predict $\tilde\Pi$.
+For monodisperse or weakly polydisperse foams where the random close packing fraction is $\phi_{\text{rcp}}\approx 36\%$ the empirical expression Eq.~\ref{eq:Pi} can be used to predict $\tilde\Pi$.
 However, for our strongly polydisperse samples where $\phi_{\text{rcp}}$ is close to $ 31\%$, this model has to be generalized.
-The change of $\phi_{\text{rcp}}$ implies a change of the parameter $k$ in Eq. \ref{eq:Pi}.
+The change of $\phi_{\text{rcp}}$ implies a change of the parameter $k$ in Eq.~\ref{eq:Pi}.
 To explain this, we briefly revisit the derivation of Eq.~\ref{eq:Pi}.
 The factor $\phi^{-1/2}$ which dominates the variation of osmotic pressure with liquid fraction in the dry limit is set by the geometry of Plateau borders and the Laplace law~\cite{cantat2013foams}, the functional form of the factor $(\phi-\phi_{\text{rcp}})^2$ which dominates in the wet limit is derived empirically.
 The coefficient $k$ could simply be fitted to experimental osmotic pressure data, but this would make it impossible to predict the osmotic pressure for samples with polydispersities where such data have not been measured previously.
-If only $\phi_{\text{rcp}}$ is known for such a structure, $k$ can be estimated from a theoretical constraint which has been derived by Princen~\cite{Princen1986}:
+If only $\phi_{\text{rcp}}$ is known for such a structure, $k$ can be estimated from a theoretical constraint which has been derived by Princen~\cite{Princen1986}.
+As recalled in detail in appendix B of reference~\cite{Maestro2013}, it is a direct consequence of the definition of osmotic pressure in a foam $ -\gamma \Pi dV_{liquid} = \gamma dA$, relating the work required to extract a liquid volume $dV_{liquid}$ from a foam to the resulting change of interfacial energy, for a fixed total volume of the bubbles.
+We get: